ivan-kleshnin/profile.checklist/README.md

 consider your text relevant for all the others.
 And unless you're a Java developer – you can easily forget about XML.
 Same goes for
 CSS3.
 Those numbers don't add value to your knowledge, they are mostly visual clutter.
 Avoid skills like Microsoft Word, Markdown and other skills you must have by definition.
 If you don't have anything else to put there – it's probably too early for you to look for a programming job.

+Don't list years of experience with each tech.
+Those years will hardly be accurate and don't add anything valueable to a reader.
+If you have a big experience with PHP – state it explicitly in your summary.
+Your projects and work history prove your skills much better than abstract "years spent".

+Avoid progress bars.
+They assume you know exactly the amount of knowledge in the specific area and those particular bits you're missing.
+Which is, most probably, a big lie.

 #### Style

 Use a logical format and wide margins, clean type, big and contrasty font and clear headings.
 Selectively apply bold and italic typeface